pmuellr/jsadl/test/PGAccelerometer2.md

 At a regular interval, get the acceleration along the x, y, and z axis.

-@jsadl-parms
+@jsadl success

-* success called when acceleration value is available
+called when acceleration value is available

+@jsadl error

-* error   called when an error occurs
+called when an error occurs

+@jsadl options

-* options options
+options

 Description
 -----------